bozsahin/cogs517-philosophy-of-cogsci/README.md

 This is the repo for the course above at METU when i teach it.

-<b> The course is now online, thanks to C19.
-I put videos up in youtube, you watch them wherever and whenever you want, then we synch and discuss using zoom/webex at class time,
+<b> The course is now online, thanks to C19..
-or some mutually agreeable time.

 Weekly flow of the course: 1) I put the week's lecture video up in youtube.
-2) You watch it before our meeting (synch) point.
+2) You watch it before our Q&A meeting (synch) point, which is class time.
 We discuss the topics of the week, and questions.
-3) You do a short quiz on the week's topics, take home and solo work, and submit in PDF to us BY FRIDAY of the week.
+3) You do a short quiz on the week's topics, take home and solo work.
 </b>

 The repo includes lecture notes, papers, and syllabus (this file).